SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User fill the resource information and description
 - User click on save the resource and it's added to the research

+### Add cheat sheet

+- User goes to cheat sheet list from the navigation bar
+- User click on add button
+- User goes to new cheat sheet page
+- User inputs title and some cheat
+- User saves cheat sheet

 ### Complete task

 - User opens user menu and click on tasks